galeone/galeone.github.io/_posts/2016-11-18-introduction-to-autoencoders.md

 $$ \hat{\rho_{j}} = \frac{1}{|\{TS\}|} \sum_{i=1}^{|\{TS\}|}{a^{(2)}_j(x_i)} $$

-the average value for the $j$-th neuron of the hidden (number 2) layer.
+the average value for the $$j$$-th neuron of the hidden (number 2) layer.

-Defining the **sparsity parameter** $\rho$ as the desired average activation value for every hidden neuron and initializing it to a value close to zero, we can enforce the sparsity:
+Defining the **sparsity parameter** $$\rho$$ as the desired average activation value for every hidden neuron and initializing it to a value close to zero, we can enforce the sparsity:

 $$ \hat{\rho}_{j} \le \rho \quad \forall j $$